nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 	- Earn 5% annual reward coupon every February (Pro and Max only)
 	- Logos online sermon database (Pro and Max only)

-With the switch to a subscription format, Logos is able to introduce a lower price of entry, Al/cloud features, continuous feature upgrades, and a faster feedback loop for a better product.
-I am enjoying this change to subscription.
+With the move to a subscription model, Logos is able to introduce a lower price of entry, Al/cloud features, continuous feature upgrades, and a faster feedback loop for a better product.
+This is one of the rare instances where a subscription actually feels like a significant value add and improvement.

 ### Important Details about Logos Subscriptions